mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 Not everyone can take advantage of their superpower gene.
 Some people come by their powers honestly.

-**Basic Technology:** Your power isn’t actually a superpower in the traditional sense.
-Instead, it’s an ability that comes from advanced technology you have access to, such as cybernetic implants.
-While your “power” isn’t necessarily built into you, you always have access to your superior equipment and it never breaks down.
+**Basic Technology:** Your power isn't actually a superpower in the traditional sense.
+Instead, it's an ability that comes from advanced technology you have access to, such as cybernetic implants.
+While your “power” isn't necessarily built into you, you always have access to your superior equipment and it never breaks down.
 In addition, powers that affect other powers (such as Power Amplification or Power Nullification) do not affect you.

 ### Enhancements